 De-declaring an LNR

 If you need to reclaim your land then the local authority must de-declare it as an LNR.
 The first step to de-declare your LNR is for the local authority to contact Natural England by email: firstname.lastname@example.org to consult with them.

-You should only de-declare your LNR if it is absolutely necessary, eg the land will be lost due to a road-widening scheme.
+You should only de-declare your LNR if it’s absolutely necessary, eg the land will be lost due to a road-widening scheme.